-- 3.6 The ICAO Council has initiated its work on the 2022 CORSIA periodic review as requested by the 40th Session of the ICAO Assembly.
-This process serves as an important basis for the Council to consider whether it is necessary to make adjustments to CORSIA in the future, and to recommend such adjustments to the ICAO Assembly for its decision in 2022. - 3.7 In March 2021, the Council agreed on the process and methodology for the CORSIA periodic review toward 2022, and on the framework for the consideration of inputs from its technical bodies.
-A consultation process with Member States through a questionnaire was also undertaken during the third quarter of 2021, and the Council has been considering the replies of Member States, during its ongoing 224th Session. - 3.8 As part of the 2022 CORSIA periodic review, the Council has also been examining the impact of COVID-19 on CORSIA on various issues, including the impact on the CORSIA baseline emissions and associated cost impacts in its future phases.
+The ICAO Council has initiated its work on the 2022 CORSIA periodic review as requested by the 40th Session of the ICAO Assembly.
+This process serves as an important basis for the Council to consider whether it is necessary to make adjustments to CORSIA in the future, and to recommend such adjustments to the ICAO Assembly for its decision in 2022.

+In March 2021, the Council agreed on the process and methodology for the CORSIA periodic review toward 2022, and on the framework for the consideration of inputs from its technical bodies.
+A consultation process with Member States through a questionnaire was also undertaken during the third quarter of 2021, and the Council has been considering the replies of Member States, during its ongoing 224th Session.

+As part of the 2022 CORSIA periodic review, the Council has also been examining the impact of COVID-19 on CORSIA covering various issues, including the impact on the CORSIA baseline emissions and associated cost impacts in its future phases.
 Any recommendations by the Council as result of the CORSIA review will be considered by the 41st Session of the ICAO Assembly in September 2022.

-4. LONG-TERM GLOBAL ASPIRATIONAL GOAL
+Feasibility of a Long-term Global Aspirational Goal for International Aviation

+Looking into the future

-4.1 The 40th Session of the ICAO Assembly requested the ICAO Council to assess the feasibility of a long-term global aspirational goal (LTAG) for international aviation.
+The 40th Session of the ICAO Assembly requested the ICAO Council to assess the feasibility of a longterm global aspirational goal (LTAG) for international aviation.
 It requested that this work be carried out through conducting detailed studies assessing the attainability and impacts of any goals proposed, including the impact on growth as well as costs in all countries, especially developing countries.
-The ICAO Assembly requested that the progress of the work be presented to the 41st Session of the ICAO Assembly in 2022.
+The ICAO Assembly requested that the progress of the work to be presented to the 41st Session of the ICAO Assembly in 2022.